 Guess what, Christ wants IT ALL!
 He wants all parts of us so that we can be part of Him.
 Nothing hidden.
 All laid out before Him.
 It isn’t that He doesn’t already know.
 It’s the fact He wants us that much!

-In the sense the two become one in the flesh in marriage, we need to become one with Christ in a spiritual sense.
-When we do this, Christ will reflect Himself within us, and it will be shown in every aspect of us in the body, in mind, and in spirit.
+In the sense the two become one in the flesh in marriage, we need to become one with Christ in a spiritual sense and all who truly put their faith in Him, repent, and confess will be able to do this because of Jesus.
+When we receive Jesus, Christ will reflect Himself within us, giving us the Advocate, the Holy Spirit, who convicts of sin, righteousness, and the judgment to come.
+He will be shown in every aspect of us in the body, in mind, and in spirit.

 He’s that important, and He’s that awesome.